 Pop the champagne!
-I recently celebrated my 10 year anniversary of being a landlord.
+I recently celebrated my 16-year anniversary of being a landlord.
 There have been plenty of headaches along the way, but I realized everything is fixable with time, money, and compromise.
 To celebrate, let me teach you how to minimize tenant vacancy for maximum rental income.

 The one thing I’m very proud of is going 120 consecutive months without a single vacant month for my first rental.
 I’m on my fourth master tenant, and so far so good.
 The rent started off at $2,150 in June, 2005 and is now at $4,000 with this latest one year rental renewal.
 If all goes to hell, perhaps I can find a job as a rental property manager!